Ckef/groufix/README.md

 ### Dependencies

-Major dependencies, such as [GLFW](https://www.glfw.org/) and [Shaderc](https://github.com/google/shaderc), are included as submodules in the repository.
+Most major dependencies, such as [GLFW](https://www.glfw.org/) and [Shaderc](https://github.com/google/shaderc), are included as submodules in the repository.
 They are automatically built and linked by the included Makefile.

 To build and run with debug options enabled, the [VulkanSDK](https://vulkan.lunarg.com/sdk/home) needs to be installed on your system.
 All other dependencies based on your setup are:

 _When building on Linux_:
 * `gcc`, `make`, `cmake` : for building source files.